Creole Scallop Cakes

 - Meanwhile, in a small bowl, whisk the mayonnaise, mustard, lemon juice, apple juice and seasonings.
 Cover and refrigerate until serving.

-- In a large skillet over medium heat, cook patties in oil in batches for 2-3 minutes on each side or until golden brown.
+- Heat a large cast-iron or other heavy skillet over medium heat.
+Cook patties in oil in batches until golden brown, 2-3 minutes on each side.
 Drain on paper towel.
 Serve with aioli.
-Yield: 20 scallop cakes (1-1/2 cups aioli).
+If desired, top with additional fennel fronds.